Last Updated On November 16th, 2018

 There are many different exchange platforms to choose from in the cryptocurrency market.
 With so many options, selecting the right exchange can be a time-consuming process for new investors and advanced traders alike.

-In this article, we’ll take a look at Binance, a highly popular cryptocurrency exchange that has recently overtaken overs to become the number one exchange by volume.
-We’ll assess the features offered by Binance, it’s security history, ease of use, and fees, as well as break down the basic steps involved with setting up a Binance account and getting started trading.
+In this article, we’ll take a look at Binance, a highly popular cryptocurrency exchange that has recently taken over to become the number one exchange by volume.
+We’ll assess the features offered by Binance, it’s security history, ease of use, and fees, as well as break down the basic steps involved with setting up a Binance account and getting started.

 - 1 What is Binance?